Skip to content

 import cv2

-• Purpose: This line imports the OpenCV library, which provides functions for reading and processing video files.
+• This imports the OpenCV library, which provides functions for reading and processing video files.

 2. Define the read_video Function: